-Leverage the strength of a global library network
+Leverage a strong and diverse global library network

 OCLC membership brings:

-- A connection to a global network of libraries for learning and collaboration
+- A connection to a global network of libraries for learning, communication, and collaboration

 - Cost savings through shared and cloud-based solutions

-- Access to WorldCat—the most comprehensive global network of data about library collections and services—2.5 billion holdings and growing
+- Access to WorldCat—the most comprehensive global network of data about library collections and services with 2.7 billion holdings and growing

-- Advancement of librarianship through scholarships and development programs such as the IFLA Fellows program.
+- Advancement of librarianship through scholarships and development programs such as internships, fellowships and collaborations with professional communities.

 Shared purpose, shared values